Prospects for detecting gravitational waves from eccentric subsolar mass compact binaries: Impact of Eccentricity on Gravitational-wave Searches

 We also consider more realistic distributions for $e^\mathrm{10Hz}$ as derived in \cref{fig:ecc} of Section \ref{sec:model}.
 We generate two groups of mock data each with $\sim2000$ signals using \texttt{TaylorF2e}.
-The component mass is $0.1\msun$ and $1\msun$, respectively, and only equal mass binaries are considered.
-The inclination angle is chosen to be uniformly distributed in $[-\pi/2,\pi/2]$, the polarization angle is uniformly in $[0,2\pi]$, the source sky location is isotropic.
-The eccentricity distribution are drawn from \cref{fig:ecc} for $0.1\msun$ and $1\msun$ sources accordingly.
+The component mass is $0.1\msun$ and $1\msun$, respectively, and only equal-mass binaries are considered.
+The inclination angle is chosen to be uniformly distributed in $[-\pi/2,\pi/2]$, the polarization angle is uniformly in $[0,2\pi]$, and the source sky location is isotropic.
+The eccentricity distribution is drawn from \cref{fig:ecc} for $0.1\msun$ and $1\msun$ sources accordingly.

 The cumulative probability with respect to the fitting factor is shown in \cref{fig:real}.
-The vertical dashed line in \cref{fig:real} denotes $97\%$, which all the signals with zero eccentricity should exceed by construction of the template bank .
-However, due to the existence of eccentricity, for $M_\textrm{PBH}=0.1\msun$, up to $68\%$ of the signals have fitting factor lower than $97\%$, and $41\%$ have fitting factor lower than $80\%$.
-For $M_\textrm{PBH}=1~\msun$, $15\%$ signals have fitting factor lower than $97\%$, and $6\%$ signals have fitting factor lower than $80\%$.
-Also note that, when fitting factor is low, the mismatch between signals and templates may be significant enough to cause issues with signal-based vetoes~\citep{Allen:2004gu} which would further reduce the detection rate of eccentric sources.
-Therefore our results based on fitting factor are a conservation estimation for the loss of detection rate.
+The vertical dashed line in \cref{fig:real} denotes $97\%$, which all the signals with zero eccentricity should exceed by construction of the template bank.
+However, due to the existence of eccentricity, for $M_\textrm{PBH}=0.1\msun$, up to $68\%$ of the signals have a fitting factor lower than $97\%$, and $41\%$ have a fitting factor lower than $80\%$.
+For $M_\textrm{PBH}=1~\msun$, $15\%$ of the signals have a fitting factor lower than $97\%$, and $6\%$ of the signals have a fitting factor lower than $80\%$.
+Also note that, when the fitting factor is low, the mismatch between signals and templates may be significant enough to cause issues with signal-based vetoes~\citep{Allen:2004gu} which would further reduce the detection rate of eccentric sources.
+Therefore our results based on the fitting factor are a conservative estimation for the loss of detection rate.

-Given that fitting factor can only measure the fractional recovered SNR for a single injected signal, we use the effective fitting factor ${FF}_\mathrm{eff}$ \citep{2016PhRvD..94b4012H,2014PhRvD..89b4010H,Buonanno:2002fy} to account for the overall fraction for detection loss for a whole group of simulated signals.
+Given that the fitting factor can only measure the fractional recovered S/N for a single injected signal, we use the effective fitting factor ${FF}_\mathrm{eff}$ \citep{2016PhRvD..94b4012H,2014PhRvD..89b4010H,Buonanno:2002fy} to account for the overall fraction for detection loss for a whole group of simulated signals.
 The effective fitting factor is defined as a mean average of fitting factors weighted by the signal amplitude

-where the subscript $i$ denotes the i-th mock injection, $N$ is the total number of signals, ${FF}_i$ is the fitting factor, $\sigma_i = \sqrt{(h_i|h_i)}$ is the optimal SNR for the i-th signal.
-An effective fitting factor of $x$ would lead to $1-x^3$ loss of detection rate.
+where the subscript $i$ denotes the i-th mock injection, $N$ is the total number of signals, ${FF}_i$ is the fitting factor, and $\sigma_i = \sqrt{(h_i|h_i)}$ is the optimal S/N for the i-th signal.
+An effective fitting factor of $x$ would lead to a $1-x^3$ loss of detection rate.